 However, faced with the enthusiasm of the population, none of these countries has completely banned Turkish series, they simply choose the ones that they think best suit their audiences: love series (some scenes are censored) for the Arab countries, series on the Mafia for the Balkans or melodramas for South America.
 The audience continues to grow, and even more so since the arrival of Netflix.
 Indeed, even if this platform had been broadcasting Turkish series for several years, in 2018 it launched the series “Muhafız” (“The Protector” in English), an original Netflix series with Çağatay Ulusoy as the main actor.

-Netflix continues to broadcast more and more Turkish series that are becoming more successful internationally.
+Netflix continues to broadcast more and more Turkish series that is becoming more successful internationally.
 You will find below our selection of series to watch, some of which are available on the platform.

 Here are some shows and their summaries to make you want to discover more: